Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 ![image](https://user-images.githubusercontent.com/46232520/147917011-76ef6738-5bd2-4da4-8306-52b347fcbac9.png)

-Just above the section that contains the call to HidD_SetFeature we have this block, the first instruction is `mov	byte ptr [rsi], 204`, that's it, the value 204 (decimal) is the value of the first byte of `rsi`
+Just above the section that contains the call to HidD_SetFeature we have a block of instructions and the first instruction is `mov	byte ptr [rsi], 204`, that's it, the value 204 (decimal) is the value of the first byte of `rsi`

-So now let's write down what we know about the buffer report.
+So now let's write down what we know about the buffer.

 We know that is 6 bytes in size, the first byte is the value **204** and the other 5 bytes is something that comes from `r12`(the memcpy call that we saw before).